 Cooked meals are prepared on the premises and offer the children a wide variety of healthy foods.
 There is a vegetarian choice each day.
-The meals are eaten in the hall and the current cost is £2.00 a day or £10.00 a week.
-To help with administration and security we request that all dinner money is paid at the beginning of the week.
+The meals are eaten in the hall when possible (or in your child’s classroom during COVID), and the current cost is £2.20 a day or £11.00 a week.
+To help with administration and security, we request that all dinner money is paid at the beginning of the week.

 Information and forms about free school meals can be obtained from the Education Office at the Civic Centre.

 Children can bring their own packed lunches.
 They are eaten alongside the children taking cooked meals in the hall.
-We ask that food is brought in plastic containers and for safety reasons we do not allow hot liquids in flasks.
-As part of our healthy school programme we also ask that children do not bring chocolate or fizzy drinks.
+We ask that food is transported in plastic containers and for safety reasons, we do not allow hot liquids in flasks.
+As part of our healthy school programme, we also ask that children do not bring chocolate or fizzy drinks.

 Please note that it is the parents’/carers’ responsibility to ensure that their child is adequately fed.
 This can mean providing the money for a school meal in advance, providing a packed lunch on the day or taking the child home/off the school premises to be fed.